• broken image

 • About

 Hi, I'm Dr. Ashlee (she/her).
-I am a proud Asian American womxn of color, transracial transnational adoptee, mamascholar.
-My professional praxis is guided by my desire and commitment to facilitate healing and liberation in higher education.
-Prior to pursuing faculty life, I worked in student affairs in higher education advocating for Students of Color and fostering brave space for bold conversations.
+I am a proud Asian American Womxn of Color, transracial transnational adoptee, mamascholar.
+My professional praxis is guided by my desire and commitment to facilitate healing and liberation.
+Prior to pursuing faculty life, I worked in student affairs and higher education advocating for Students of Color and fostering brave space for bold conversations.
 My research interests include pedagogies of belonging, poststructural possibilities for student affairs praxis, coalition building between transracial adoptee and multiracial communities, and the racialized experiences of underrepresented Asian Americans in higher education (i.e., transracial adoptees and Hmong Americans).

 •